ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 and had to scan a lot of stuff for my studies, so I had a good motivation to build something like this.

+Sure, you could also fix the perspective with Photoshop, [Affinity Photo], or [GIMP].
+But the overhead is substantial:
+Open each photo, find the perspective tool, drag the corners, pick the right export settings, repeat for the next photo, … These tools are built to do everything with any image and not to churn through 50 receipts as quickly as possible.
+I wanted an app that's focused on this one task, with a workflow that's as streamlined as possible.

 My first iteration was a fully automatic CLI app called [Perspectra], implemented with Python and [scikit-image].
 You'd pass your image and it would try to detect and extract the document for you.
 Simple as that.

-Although I actually liked [scikit-image] -- feature rich, yet more straight forward than [OpenCV] -- I quickly realized that I absolutely do not like Python and that I also needed a GUI to fix incorrectly detected document boundaries, as the fully automatic CV pipeline would never get all documents 100% right.
+Although I actually liked [scikit-image] -- feature rich, yet more straightforward than [OpenCV] -- I quickly realized that I absolutely do not like Python.
+But more importantly, I realized that I also need a GUI to fix incorrectly detected document boundaries, as the fully automatic CV pipeline would never get all documents 100% right.

-TODO: you could also do it with Photoshop or GIMP but more overhead and not focused workflow

 And how do you build a desktop app with a GUI?
 Obviously with Haskell. 😝

-So I started to work on the desktop app in parallel to trying to improve the CV pipeline.
+Joking aside, I had recently started learning Haskell and was absolutely in love with it.
+So naturally, I wanted to try out if it could be used for building the desktop app.

-As I didn't want to use Python any longer, my next instinct was to use ImageMagick, as I had some experience with its features and capabilities.
+As I didn't want to use Python any longer, my next instinct was to use ImageMagick for the computer vision and image manipulation tasks, as I had some experience with its features and capabilities.
 The [existing Haskell bindings](https://hackage.haskell.org/packages/search?terms=magick) were rather lacking, so I opted to simply call `magick` as an external process.